Regularization Matters in Policy Optimization: Related Works

 \section{Related Works}

-\textbf{Regularization in Deep RL.} Conventional regularization methods have rarely been applied in deep RL.
+\textbf{Regularization in Deep RL.} There have been many prior works studying the theory of regularization in policy optimization \citep{regularized_pol_iteration, neu2017unifiedtheory, zhang2020policyregtheory}.
+In practice, conventional regularization methods have rarely been applied in deep RL.
 One rare case of such use is in Deep Deterministic Policy Gradient (DDPG) \citep{lillicrap2016ddpg}, where Batch Normalization is applied to all layers of the actor and some layers of the critic, and $L_2$ regularization is applied to the critic.

-Some recent studies have developed more complicated regularization approaches to continuous control tasks. \cite{Cheng2019controlreg} regularizes the stochastic action distribution $\pi(a|s)$ using a control prior.
-The regularization weight at a given state is adjusted based on the temporal difference (TD) error. \cite{Galashov2019klreg} introduces a default policy that receives limited information as a regularizer, which accelerates convergence and improves performance. \cite{Parisi2019tdreg} uses TD error regularization to penalize inaccurate value estimation and Generalized Advantage Estimation (GAE) \citep{Schulman2016gae} regularization to penalize GAE variance.
-However, most of these regularizations are rather complicated \citep{Galashov2019klreg}, catered to certain algorithms \citep{Parisi2019tdreg}, or need prior information \citep{Cheng2019controlreg}.
-Also, these techniques consider regularizing the output of the network, while conventional regularization methods mostly directly regularize the parameters.
+Some recent studies have developed more complicated regularization approaches to continuous control tasks. \cite{Cheng2019controlreg} regularizes the stochastic action distribution $\pi(a|s)$ using a control prior and dynamically adjusts regularization weight based on the temporal difference (TD) error. \cite{Parisi2019tdreg} uses TD error regularization to penalize inaccurate value estimation and Generalized Advantage Estimation (GAE) \citep{Schulman2016gae} regularization to penalize GAE variance.
+However, most of these regularizations are rather complicated \citep{Cheng2019controlreg} or catered to certain algorithms \citep{Parisi2019tdreg}.
+Also, these techniques consider regularizing the output of the network, while conventional methods mostly directly regularize the parameters.
 In this work, we focus on studying these simpler but under-utilized regularization methods.

 \textbf{Generalization in Deep RL} typically refers to how the model perform in a different environment from the one it is trained on.
 The generalization gap can come from different modes/levels/difficulties of a game \citep{farebrother2018generalization}, simulation vs. real world \citep{tobin2017domain}, parameter variations \citep{pattanaik2018robust}, or different random seeds in environment generation \citep{zhang2018study}.
 There are a number of methods designed to address this issue, e.g., through training the agent over multiple domains/tasks \citep{tobin2017domain,rajeswaran2017towards}, adversarial training \citep{tobin2017domain}, designing model architectures \citep{srouji2018structured}, adaptive training \citep{duan2016rl}, etc. Meta RL~\citep{finn2017model,gupta2018meta,al2017continuous} try to learn generalizable agents by training on many environments drawn from the same family/distribution.
 There are also some comprehensive studies on RL generalization with interesting findings \citep{Zhang2018ADO,zhang2018study,Zhao2019InvestigatingGI,packer2018assessing}, e.g., algorithms performing better in training environment could perform worse with domain shift \citep{Zhao2019InvestigatingGI}.